Size: 0.6 Linear feet

 Summary: The papers of painter, etcher, and engraver, Gladys Mock measure 0.6 linear feet and date from 1915 to 1977.
 Found are artworks by Kenneth Hayes Miller, biographical materials, correspondence primarily related to the affairs of the Society of American Graphic Artists and the Society of American Etchers, personal business records, photographs, printed material, and scattered writings.

-Biographical/Historical Note: Painter and etcher; New York, N.Y.
-Born New York City.
-Studied under Kenneth Hayes Miller at the Arts Students League.
-Board director of the U.S. Committee of the International Association of the Plastic Arts and President of the Society of American Graphic Artists.
+Gladys Mock (1891-1976) was a painter, etcher, and engraver in New York City, New York.
+She studied under Kenneth Hayes Miller at the Arts Students League.
+Active in arts organizations, Mock served as director of the U.S. Committee of the International Association of the Plastic Arts and president of the Society of American Graphic Artists.

 Portions of the papers were donated by Gladys Mock in April 1972.
 Additional material was donated by Renice Alban, Mock's daughter, in 1976.

 Processing of this collection received support from the Smithsonian American Women's History Initiative.